USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 In this combined file, FastQC uses the `{sample}_{mate}` pattern so it again matches every individual read (10 jobs), while Fastp stays per-pair (5).
-Run it with more cores and the FastQC and Fastp jobs run at the same time, because nothing in the DAG forces an order between them:
+Run it with more cores and the FastQC and Fastp jobs run at the same time, because nothing in the DAG requires one before the other:

 ```bash
 snakemake -c16 -s pipelines/08_implementation_fastqc_fastp.smk
 ```
 {:.copy-code}

-You never explicitly request parallel execution.
+With Snakemake, you never explicitly request parallel execution.
 Snakemake determines the execution order from the dependency graph.
 Whenever two jobs are independent, when neither depends on the output of the other, Snakemake can run them concurrently, subject to the available resources.